ECB's Draghi offers guarded support for Greece

 Draghi tempered his conciliatory tone with a stern warning.

-"The government of Greece should commit to fully honor its debt obligations ... and to premise all future policies on this commitment."
+"The government of Greece should commit to fully honour its debt obligations ... and to premise all future policies on this commitment."

-Draghi said the ECB had an exposure to Greece of 104 billion euros ($113 billion) and played down the threat of any short-term impact of the country's troubles on the wider euro zone.
+Draghi said the ECB had an exposure to Greece of 104 billion euros (75.71 billion pounds) and played down the threat of any short-term impact of the country's troubles on the wider euro zone.

 He cautioned that he was "speaking for the short term".
 "I don't know exactly what the ...consequences ... are down the road," he said.